What is Fortnite? Safety guide for parents

 Fortnite Battle Royale

 Fortnite Battle Royale is a survival game where 100 players fight against each other in player versus player.
 In order to win, players must defeat the other 99 online players in the game.
-Set in a post-apocalyptic, zombie-infested world, players look for resources, weapons and build their own forts to survive.
+Set in a zombie-infested world, players look for resources and weapons to survive.
+They can also create forts to serve as bases that also help with their survival.

 Within Battle Royale, there are three additional modes: